Definition of Dramatic Monologue

 - How to Make Money Online With Translation

 - How to Choose Your Life Partner

 Muhammad Rafiq (author) from Pakistan on September 01, 2014:

 Thanks Mel Carriere for your comments.
 I am glad you liked it.
 Have a nice time.

-Mel Carriere from San Diego California on September 01, 2014:
+Mel Carriere from Snowbound and down in Northern Colorado on September 01, 2014: